-We are a Port Orange dentistry devoted to providing you a great experience.
+We are devoted to providing you a great experience.
 Restoring and enhancing the natural beauty of your smile is our passion!
-We love what we do!
+And we love what we do!

 The best starting point to see if dentures are an option for you is to see a prosthodontist like our very own Dr. Aline Bowers.
 A prosthodontist is a specialist with an additional three years of training after dental school who focuses on the restoration and replacement of teeth, including dentures for even the most complex cases.